iamvishalsehgal/process_mining/README.md

 The notebook performs the following tasks:
 - Preprocessing the event log data to prepare it for analysis.
 - Transforming the dataset into a format compatible with PM4Py.
-- Extracting useful features such as prefixes and time-based metrics.
+- Extracting prefixes, useful intra and inter prefix/case features and time-based metrics.
 - Implementing predictive process monitoring to forecast completion times and potential bottlenecks.

 ## Dataset